+'''

-ed filename <script
+ed filename < script

+'''

 to make this change to any given file.
 The editor will take its commands from the prepared script.
 You can further automate procedures by using the XENIX shell language to write a shell procedure.
 For example, you can write a script which asks XENIX to make the above changes, reformat the entire text, and print the results.
-It is even possible to put this procedure in a file to be read by the at command to do your processing at some other time.
+It is even possible to put this procedure in a file to be read by the "at" command to do your processing at some other time.

-If you must produce many similar documents, or long documents which contain repeated material, the concept of the "boilerplate" may already be familiar to you.
-Often, information which must be presented in a standardized way can be stored in a separate file which can be reused as necessary.
-Not only is this a valuable shortcut to rewriting, it may be the preferred approach if a complex display or an example of program text must be reproduced.
+If you must produce many similar documents, or long documents which contain repeated material, the concept of the boilerplate may already be familiar to you.
+Often, information which must be presented in a standardized way can be stored in a separate file which can be used as necessary.
+This may be the preferred approach if a complex display or an example of program text must be reproduced.
 Using boilerplates assures consistency and makes subsequent changes to all recurrences of the copied material much simpler.